IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 This opens the default editor defined by the `$EDITOR` environment variable.

-There we enter two sets of variables: one for hypervisor access from our development VM called DevNet, and one for passwordless SSH access to all target VMs created by Ansible playbooks.
+There you enter two sets of variables: one for hypervisor access from your development VM called DevNet, and one for passwordless SSH access to all target VMs created by Ansible playbooks.

 ```bash=